MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-2016-deployment-tool.md

 ## Update Office 365 ProPlus
 <a name="BKMK_updateoffice"> </a>

 You can use the Office Deployment Tool to make updates to your client computers after installing Office 365 ProPlus.
-There are two ways to do this:
+There are two ways to make the updates:

 - Use the ODT to install Office 365 ProPlus again, which will update Office to the newest version.
 Only the files that have changed in the new version will be updated.